anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2018-10-29-domestication-elegant-anatomy.md

 # all tags separated by commas
 tags: [domestication, commodification, colonialism, history, aesthesis]
+weights: [0.6, 0.97, 0.4, 0.1, 0.1]
 categories: [systems-of-knowing]

 # permalink: /entry1/

 ---

 ...aesthesis in anatomy is inevitably characterized by the very tactile processes of commodification, domestication and objectification: it involves the creation of lasting, transferable anatomical preparations that both represent and are made of parts of the human body, as well as the domestication of the (exotic) other.
 Footnote:  Latour, Science in Action, 223.